subbyte/recliner/README.md

 4. rerun recliner with tuned parameters iteratively.

-5. when you are satisfied, run `./recliner --outputwidth=1920 --outputheight=1080 SDIR DDIR` to output to Full HD photos.
+5. when you are satisfied, run `./recliner --outputwidth=1920 --outputheight=1080 SDIR DDIR` to output photos on Full HD canvas.
+The Sun/Moon will be aligned at the center.

 [o1]: analyzed/01.jpg
 [o2]: analyzed/02.jpg